SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/security-foundations.md

 Sometimes you may want to exclude certain Entities from being reported in alerts because you know they are safe and do not pose a threat.
 You can suppress Entities for a given rule by entering a comma-separated value which includes the rule ID and the Entity that you want to suppress.
 Suppression is a one-time action and cannot be reversed.

-1. Open the **Security Analytics App Suppression Lookup Update** search.
+1. Open the **Security Foundations App Suppression Lookup Update** search.
 1. In the supplied field, replace `rule_id,entity` with the rule ID and Entity you want to suppress.
 If you need to suppress multiple Entities, create a CSV file with the comma-separated values and [append](/docs/search/search-query-language/search-operators/save#using-save-with-append) the CSV file to the existing lookup table.